Investment Office · · 19 min read

 If the buyer has been acquiring firms for two or more years and can't produce concrete metrics from actual deployments, the efficiency gains are aspirational.
 That's not necessarily disqualifying in an early-stage platform where you understand the risk.
 It's disqualifying when the pitch presented those gains as proven.

-Platform immaturity is hidden until late diligence.
-The buyer's technology roadmap, shared reluctantly in week six of diligence, reveals that the capabilities discussed in your first meeting won't be available for eighteen to twenty-four months.
-The tools you'd have access to immediately are basic—comparable to software you could license independently for a fraction of the equity you're surrendering.
+Platform immaturity hidden until late diligence.
+The buyer's technology roadmap, reluctantly shared in week six of diligence, reveals that the capabilities discussed in your first meeting won't be available for 18 to 24 months.
+The tools you'd have access to immediately are basic — comparable to software you could license independently for a fraction of the equity you're surrendering.

 Acquirer-type-specific concerns.
 The walk-away calculus differs depending on who's across the table.